BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 X> Answer the following questions.

-1. What is Machine Learning (ML)?
+1. What is ML?
 2. When to use ML / when not to use ML?
 3. Name applications of ML.
 4. Explain the following ML areas: supervised learning, unsupervised learning, reinforcement learning.
 5. Explain the following ML tasks: classification, regression, clustering, feature selection / extraction, topic modeling
 6. Explain the following ML approaches: decision tree learning, Artificial Neural Networks, Bayes networks, deep learning.
 Name other approaches.
-7. Explain the process for supervised machine learning.
+7. Explain the process for supervised ML.
 How to use training data and test data?
 8. Explain the measures accuracy, precision, recall, F1 score, MAE, RSME and MSE
 9. Explain k-fold cross-validation
 10. What is bias and variance?